- Solar advice hub

 By using solar panels, you can therefore reduce your carbon footprint and help the planet.

-With a solar & battery system, your household’s carbon footprint will drop by around 1.1 tonnes of CO2 per year**, on average – more than a return flight from London to New York City.
+With a solar & battery system, your household’s carbon footprint will drop by around 1.1 tonnes of CO2 per year, on average - or 31%.
+This is based on a database of 32 different solar & battery systems designed by Sunsave, located across England and Wales.
+Each system in the database uses 430W solar panels and a 5.8kWh battery.

 This drop is so dramatic because 49% of electricity from the grid is powered by fossil fuels, which contribute heavily to your home’s carbon footprint.
 By using less of it, you’re responsible for a lower rate of emissions.